howerj/embed/readme.md

 of 'find' to get the location of a pointer of the previous word in the chain and not the found one, this new find could also be used to implement a 'hide' function
+* It would be nice to have non-blocking input (and the restoration of the 'key?' word, but it is not strictly necessary.

 [H2 CPU]: https://github.com/howerj/forth-cpu
 [J1 CPU]: http://excamera.com/sphinx/fpga-j1.html